 The literature reviewed above raises a number of concerns around the impacts of ‘inert’ ingredients on bee health and productivity at the individual and colony levels.
 What little research we have on ‘inert’ ingredient residues in nature shows them to be widespread, and at high concentration (Chen and Mullin, 2013, 2014, Fine et al., 2017), although our understanding of what the normal concentration range of ‘inert’ ingredients is in agricultural systems is underdeveloped.
 More research into the environmental pervasiveness and persistence of ‘inert’ ingredients would inform future experimental research on appropriate dosing regimes and expand our understanding of the risk they pose to bees.
 Importantly, and in addition to this limited understanding of environmental residues, the research identified here demonstrates that ‘inert’ ingredients are not ecotoxicologically benign, and as such they should be subject to greater regulation.

 ‘Inert’ ingredients drive mortality through multiple exposure routes, synergise with other stressors and cause sublethal effects.
 While we call on regulators to require testing of ‘inert’ ingredients on bees, we also caution that the current regulatory testing system is ill-equipped to test the effects of ‘inert’ ingredients.
 Current regulatory testing exclusively uses methodologies designed for neurotoxic insecticides, which may not properly characterise the risks of ‘inert’ ingredients.
 The finding that surfactants increased pond drownings (Moffett and Morton, 1973, 1975) demonstrates the need for risk assessments to be more tailored to the risk posed by each unique substance.
-Current regulatory testing focuses heavily on mortality, at a cost to a more fitness-focused appropriate approach (Straub, Strobl and Neumann, 2020).
+Current regulatory testing focuses heavily on mortality, at a cost to a more fitness-focused where the whole lifecycle and reproductive success of bees is considered (Straub, Strobl and Neumann, 2020).
 Sublethal effects caused by surfactants (Ciarlo et al., 2012, Artz and Pitts-Singer 2015), that could feed into fitness impacts, would be missed by the current regulatory system.
-Similarly, given that synergistic effects of surfactants have already been identified (Fine, Cox-Foster and Mullin, 2016), a testing approach that incorporates multiple stressors is essential.‘Inert’ ingredients are designed to AIs toxicity to target organisms, however, there is significant research that they also increase the toxicity of AIs to non-target organisms as reviewed in Mullin et al. (2015).
-A systematic comparison of AI toxicity versus whole formulation toxicity covering academic and regulatory data would give highly informative results but is outside of the scope of this systematic review.
+Similarly, given that synergistic effects of surfactants have already been identified (Fine, Cox-Foster and Mullin, 2016), a testing approach that incorporates multiple stressors is essential.

+‘Inert’ ingredients not only interact with other stressors, but with AI’s also.
+‘Inert’ ingredients are designed to facilitate AIs toxicity to target organisms, however, there is significant research that they also increase the toxicity of AIs to non-target organisms as reviewed in Mullin et al. (2015) and Nagy et al. (2020).
+A systematic comparison of AI toxicity versus whole formulation toxicity covering academic and regulatory data would give highly informative results, but is outside of the scope of this systematic review.
+As prior reviews have demonstrated, formulations are commonly more toxic to non-target organisms suggesting that the term ‘inert’ ingredients may not be appropriate.

 The use of the words ‘inert’ or ‘inactive’ to describe co-formulants and adjuvants posits that they are toxicologically benign substances.
 The research collated here demonstrates that this is not true for all such substances and highlights a lack of data for many more.
-As such we would suggest that the terms ‘co-formulant’ or ‘adjuvant’ where appropriate are better descriptors of the substances because they are neutral regarding their toxicological activity. egislation that protects formulation composition as trade secrets hampers research into the impacts of ‘inert’ ingredients (EC, 2009, Mullin et al., 2015), as such publication of formulation composition would be a critical step forward for environmental risk assessment.
+As such we would suggest that the terms ‘co-formulant’ or ‘adjuvant’ where appropriate are better descriptors of the substances because they are neutral regarding their toxicological activity.

+While the language used to describe ‘inert’ ingredients does not reflect their potential toxicity, the legislation regulating them also does not reflect this.
+Legislation that protects formulation composition as trade secrets hampers research into the impacts of ‘inert’ ingredients (EC, 2009, Mullin et al., 2015), as such publication of formulation composition would be a critical step forward for environmental risk assessment.
 Further, full disclosure of ingredients would improve transparency and build trust for both consumers and farmers (Mullin et al., 2015).